makkus/freckles_website/pages/02.blog/example-wordpress/item.md

 A quick rundown of the command:

-- `bash <(curl https://freckles.io)`: this '[inaugurates](https://docs.freckles.io/en/latest/bootstrap.html#bootstrap-execution-in-one-go-inaugurate)' the *freckles* package if necessary. we can't use the normat `curl https://freckles.io ...` format because the following `freckelize` command is interactive.
+- `bash <(curl https://freckles.io)`: this '[inaugurates](https://docs.freckles.io/en/latest/bootstrap.html#bootstrap-execution-in-one-go-inaugurate)' the *freckles* package if necessary. we can't use the normat `curl https://freckles.io ...` format because the following `freckelize` command is interactive in this case
 - `freckelize`: the command to actually execute
-- `-pw true`: forces `freckelize` to ask for the sudo password, as that is needed to install packages. this option can probably be omitted, but sometimes the `freckles` auto-sudo-required mechanism doesn't work. if you run this on system where you have passwordless sudo, you can definitely leave that part out
+- `-pw true`: forces `freckelize` to ask for the sudo password, as that is needed to install packages. this option can probably be omitted, but sometimes the `freckles` auto-check-if-sudo-required mechanism doesn't work. if you run this on system where you have password-less sudo (or are root), you can definitely leave that part out
 - `-r frkl:wordpress`: because the wordpress adapter and blueprint are not included in the default *freckles* package, we need to pull in an additional runtime context repository. the url `frkl:wordpress` will resolve to: [https://github.com/freckles-io/wordpress](https://github.com/freckles-io/wordpress)
-- `-f blueprint:wordpress`: `freckelize` supports ['blueprints'](XXX), which are sort of empty (or even partly or fully pre-created) freckle folder templates that make it easy to get started with a new type of data-based project. `freckelize` will replace templating variables (if necessary), then copy the result to your target folder
+- `-f blueprint:wordpress`: `freckelize` supports ['blueprints'](https://docs.freckles.io/en/latest/freckelize_command.html#blueprints), which are sort of empty (or even partly or fully pre-created) freckle folder templates that make it easy to get started with a new type of data-based project. `freckelize` will replace templating variables (if necessary), then copy the result to your target folder
-- `-t /var/lib/freckles`: the parent folder where your freckle folder will end up
+- `-t /var/lib/freckles`: the parent folder where your freckle folder(s) will end up in

-`freckelize` will ask you a few basic questions about the setup, then will proceed to setup MySQL, PHP (including necessary php-packages), and Wordpress:
+`freckelize` will ask you a few basic questions about the setup, then will proceed to setup and configure MySQL, PHP (including necessary php-packages), nginx, and Wordpress:

 ```
 $ freckelize -r frkl:wordpress -f blueprint:wordpress -t /var/lib/freckles